JaneliaSciComp/ossi-website/astro-tutorial/project-template.md

 related blog posts: Optional-file-name
 ---

-Optionally provide 1-2 paragraphs of description for your project.<br/>
+Replace this text with 1-2 paragraphs describing your project.<br/>
 If desired, use [Markdown syntax](https://www.markdownguide.org/basic-syntax/) to add hyperlinks, layout/text effects (e.g., headings, lists, **bold** or *italic* text), etc.<br/>
 Note - styling will be added to anything you write here to make it look pretty 😊.